lambda-linux/lambda-machine-local/README.md

 workflows.
 For example &ndash; A Node.js front-end project would use a different set of actions when compared to a Java backend project.

-_NFS Caveat:_ When using NFS, filesystem event would not be triggered inside the container.
-However you can use what is known as _polling_ mode to execute the action inside the container.

 There are a number of tools that let you monitor filesystem events and trigger actions.
 Some popular ones are &ndash;